Agile Kanban Board Swimlanes: What They Are and How to Use Them

 As part of Visor, you have access to Board View, which lets you display data in a Kanban-board format – including with swimlanes.
 Here’s how to add them to your Board View.

-Step 1: Open Board View
+Step 2: Open Board/Timeline View

 Since swimlanes are a feature of Kanban boards, you’ll want to open Board View, if you haven’t already.

-Step 2: Set Your Agile Board Swimlane
+Step 3: Set Your Agile Board Swimlane

 After you hit Save, a new popup will open.
 You’ll see the option to fill in Plotted Data.
 From here, you can select which field you’d like to use to create the columns in your Board and you can also choose which field to use for your swimlanes.
 Simply click on the Lanes Field dropdown menu and make your selection.
 If you don’t see what you want, you can select Import Field from Jira to add another field.